When a reporter of Freedom Radio Kano drew the attention of Governor Lamido to public

 After school, Mojeed worked at various times with major newsmagazines and newspapers in Nigeria: THE NEWS/TEMPO, TELL, THE PUNCH and NEXT, where he was investigative editor until October.

-He has reported from the United Nations was also a Nigerian stringer for the New York Times.
+He has reported from the United Nations, and was also a Nigerian stringer for the New York Times.